2 research publications in the field of human-computer interaction

 Results provide an in-depth understanding of how orientation, fold angle, target distance and direction affects the performance of each technique.
 Overall Direct Drag was the most accurate but highly inefficient and tiring.
 Hold & Tap was the most efficient technique with comparable accuracy, except being much more error-prone in Landscape than Portrait.
 Throw & Catch had a more balanced trade-off between efficiency and accuracy.

-Dengyun Li, Xin Ge, Qingzhou Ma, Brinda Mehra, Jie Liu, Teng Han, Can Liu
+Authors: Dengyun Li, Xin Ge, Qingzhou Ma, Brinda Mehra, Jie Liu, Teng Han, Can Liu